 Here is how it works:

-2. On the laptop we start ssm-tunnel that also connects to AWS SSM service and requests a SSM Session to the instance.
+ssm-tunnelthat also connects to AWS SSM service and requests a SSM Session to the instance. - ssm-tunnel starts

 Bring it up!